Augmented Reality is becoming a standard in online retail, with virtual try-on driving higher engagement and buyer confidence.

 Major retail platforms like FARFETCH and individual brands such as Nike, Adidas, Puma, and Gucci have AR-based features to encourage customers to buy some new sneakers.
 Let’s see how Adidas organized its try-on in the mobile app.
 In the screenshots below, you’ll see a special mark indicating models available to fitting.
 Unfortunately, very few items have corresponding marks.
 Anyway, let’s give it a try with a couple of popular pieces.

 The AR option is hidden among photos.
 After you allow access to the camera, you can see how these sneakers look on your feet.
 To be honest, your peeping socks can distract you a bit from enjoying the view.
 Some items are displayed more correctly than others.
-Nevertheless, you still can get the idea of whether this pair is your match or not.
+Nevertheless, you can still get an idea of whether this pair is your match.

 3. Glasses